PublicWorksBookClub/b00k.club/content/_index.md

 5. [*The Federalist Papers*](https://en.wikipedia.org/wiki/The_Federalist_Papers) by [Alexander Hamilton](https://en.wikipedia.org/wiki/Alexander_Hamilton), [John Jay](https://en.wikipedia.org/wiki/John_Jay), and [James Madison](https://en.wikipedia.org/wiki/James_Madison) - 1787-1788 CE
 6. [*Zhuangzi*](https://en.wikipedia.org/wiki/Zhuangzi_(book)) by [Zhuang Zhou](https://en.wikipedia.org/wiki/Zhuang_Zhou) - c.
 2nd century BCE (published)

+## Links to Resources

+A collection of useful [resources](/resources) for digital reading material, classic artwork in the public domain, virtual tours of ancient Mediterranean pottery, and more.

 ## Suggestions/More Information

 If you have recommendations of great stuff that we should read, or if you'd like to get in touch please reach out to [info@r33d.org](mailto:info@r33d.org).